drajashe/Technical-Debt---Research-Work/README.md

 # Technical-Debt---Research-Work

-## Empirical Study of Technical debt in Open source software systems.
+## Empirical Study of Technical debt in Open Source Software Systems.

 ## What is Technical Debt?
 - In 1992, Ward Cunningham described technical debt as